 I wrote this post half a dozen times and shared drafts with a limited number of trusted friends before ultimately scrapping them all, starting over, and writing from my heart.

 I became vegan in 2010 and followed a whole foods version of that lifestyle for nearly 3 ½ years.
 During that time, I resolved health conditions including chronic migraines, allergies, and anxiety.
 I learned so much about nutrition and the realities of food production and I never, ever thought I would consume animal products again.

 You probably also know that in 2012, a cancerous tumor grew on my thyroid gland*.
 It was removed and, as far as I know, I am cured.
 The physical and psychological ramifications were more difficult to heal, though, and are relevant to this discussion because I believe they put me in a fragile state.

 I developed insomnia, amennorhea, hot flashes, brittle nails, depression, and a complete lack of energy, not to mention a recurrence of binge eating and restrictive eating patterns that I had not experienced since adolescence.
 I was on a very dangerous path.

 After extensive research and with the advice of several doctors, I started experimenting with different variations of a vegan diet, knowing the power of good nutrition on both the mind and the body.

 I’m not saying that I am in perfect health and I never have a hard day, but overall I feel as if I am healing.
 I continue to work with a professional therapist and using the book Intuitive Eating as my guide for the emotional work.
 I do not know yet of the long-term effects of this new way of living and I imagine it will take more time to see quantifiable results, but this is the route I am taking.

-Please know that I am not suggesting in any way that a 100% vegan diet can’t work for most people.
+Please know that I am not suggesting in any way that a 100% vegan diet can’t work for some people.
 I am not the best example considering my health issues and I don’t have the answers as to what may have been the reason why I could not sustain a purely plant-based diet.